 Terroir & Winemaking

-Promontory is situated in an uncharted territory west of Oakville, bordered by steep ridges and forested hillsides.
+Promontory sits on a dramatic site west of Oakville, bordered by steep ridges and forested hillsides.
 The vineyard spans approximately 80 acres, planted across elevations from 500 to 1,100 feet.
-The geology is distinct from surrounding Napa sites—rich in volcanic and sedimentary rock, with fragmented soils that limit vigor and concentrate fruit.
+The geology is distinct from surrounding Napa sites, rich in volcanic and sedimentary rock, with fragmented soils that limit vine vigor and concentrate fruit intensity.

 The estate is farmed organically, with a strong emphasis on biodiversity and long-term soil health.
 Winemaking is minimalist but deliberate.
-Grapes are harvested by hand, fermented in large oak and concrete vessels, and then aged for 30–36 months in large Austrian oak casks.
-Bottling is followed by another 18 months in bottle before release.
+Grapes are harvested by hand, fermented in large oak and concrete vessels, then aged for 30 to 36 months in large Austrian oak casks.
+Another 18 months in bottle follows before release.

-Production is limited to 2,000–3,000 cases annually, with each vintage reflecting a meticulous, site-specific philosophy that prioritizes longevity and complexity over early accessibility.
+Production sits at 2,000 to 3,000 cases annually, with each vintage reflecting a meticulous, site-specific philosophy that prioritizes longevity and complexity over early accessibility.

 Wine Characteristics

 Promontory Cabernet Sauvignon is defined by its depth, tension, and age-worthy structure.
-It offers a style that blends the density of Napa Valley with the restraint and mineral edge of classic European terroirs.
+It blends the density of Napa Valley with the restraint and mineral edge of classic European terroirs.
+You get savory complexity, layered dark fruit, earthy depth, and a structural backbone designed to reward patience.

 - Aromatic Profile: Crushed blackberry, cedar, wild herbs, graphite, forest floor, and flint